Amenability of group actions on compact spaces and the associated Banach algebras: Introduction and basic definitions

-\end{definition} Johnson proved the connection among amenable groups, amenable Banach algebras and vanishing of bounded cohomologies of (discrete) groups \cite{Runde20}.
+Johnson proved the connection among amenable groups, amenable Banach algebras and vanishing of bounded cohomologies of (discrete) groups.

-The bounded coholmology $ \{ H_b ^n (\Gamma ;V) \}_n $ of $\Gamma$ with $\mathbb{C}[\Gamma]$-module coeffitient $V$ is a variation of the ordinal group cohomology.
-This obtained from restricting cochains of the group cohomology to uniformly bounded ones with respect to the norm $\|\|_V$.
+The bounded cohomology $ \{ H_b ^n (\Gamma ;V) \}_n $ of $\Gamma$ with $\mathbb{C}[\Gamma]$-module coefficient $V$ is a variation of the ordinary group cohomology.
+This is obtained by restricting cochains of the group cohomology to uniformly bounded ones with respect to the norm $\|\cdot\|_V$.
 For precise descriptions, see \cite{Frige16}.